 Today’s business consumer demands maximum value out of their investments.
 Having an open architecture security platform that allows for multiple surveillance application integrations will deliver the greatest ROI.
 Surveillance and access control system integrations are becoming standard in most critical infrastructure facilities because of the efficiencies they bring to security operations.
 Surveillance integrations with building automation systems and clinical systems are also being adopted to improve operational efficiency and safety/security.

-Surveillance sensors come in numerous form factors and varieties now because of the different objects and substances they are designed to monitor and analyze.
-Thermal and LiDAR are two of the most rapid-growing sensor types.
+Surveillance sensors come in many different form factors and varieties now because of the different objects and substances they are designed to monitor and analyze.
+Thermal and LiDAR are two of the fastest growing sensor types.
 They’re being used to detect people/objects/substances as well as map out environments/buildings.
 Like most smart surveillance systems, these devices are searching for particular signatures they have been preprogrammed to identify or anomalies in what they have learned to be normal conditions.

 Dahua and Hikvision cameras were deployed like wildfire over the last decade due to their cheap cost with above average performance.
 They’ve now been banned for use at any Federal facilities based on their system vulnerabilities and tight ties with foreign government operations.
 Organizations of all sizes are recommended to update their cameras firmware immediately and to switch to different brands of cameras as quickly as possible.